snel-repo/EMUsort/README.md

 #### Managing Parameter Combinations and Executing a Parameter Sweep
 In order to activate the parameter sweep, you must set the `do_KS_param_sweep` field to `true`.
 However, if `do_KS_param_sweep` is `false`, then `num_KS_jobs` must be `1` to reflect that only 1 sort job will be performed.
 Next, the `KS_params_to_sweep` field controls which parameters are going to be explored during the parameter sweep.
 Each field under `KS_params_to_sweep` must be a Kilosort parameter as listed under the `KS` section.
 The values corresponding to each Kilosort parameter under `KS_params_to_sweep` must be a list, which will be iterated across during the sweep.

-The `grouped_params_for_sweep` parameter controls how the sweep combinations are exlored.
+The `grouped_params_for_sweep` parameter controls how the sweep combinations are explored.
 If no groupings are specified (e.g., if `grouped_params_for_sweep` is left blank), the Kilosort parameter combinations will explored in full, so that the product of the number of elements in each Kilosort parameter list is the total number of combinations.
 In this case, beware of the combinatorics so you don't generate more sorts than you expected (e.g., NxM combinations for N of param1 and M of param2).
 For more explicit control of the parameters, you can specify lists of parameter groups where each element is a list of parameter keys, such as `grouped_params_for_sweep: [[Th_universal, Th_learned]]` for a single group, or `grouped_params_for_sweep: [[Th_universal, Th_learned], [nt, nt0min]]` for two groups.
 When groups are specified, their parameters are linked so that the first element of each parameter is linked with the first element of all other parameters in the group, the second elements of each parameter in the group are linked, and so on.
 This means each Kilosort parameter list in a group must be equal length.
 This `grouped_params_for_sweep` parameter allows explicit control of some Kilosort parameter combinations to avoid bad combinations and reduce the overall number of runs to be performed.
 To determine the number of total combinations for a given sweep when using parameter groupings, you must treat each group as a single parameter in the combinatorics multiplication.
 For example, the default configuration file specifies 5 settings each for `Th_universal`, `Th_learned`, and `Th_single_ch`.
 It also specifies a single grouping with: `grouped_params_for_sweep: [[Th_universal, Th_learned]]`.
 Because the group is treated as a single parameter in the combinatorics multiplication, the number of combinations will be 5*5=25.

 ### Running EMUsort As If Default Kilosort4 (v4.0.11)